“If you can’t ride two horses at once you shouldn’t be in the circus.”

 ~ James Maxton (1885-1946)

 Items that can fulfill more than one purpose are a great way of decreasing your base weight.
-Examples include:
+Here are fifteen examples of multi-use backpacking gear:

 Pot: Can act as bowl, cup and washing vessel.

 - Bandana: Towel, water filter, neck protection, pot cleaner, tent drier, hanky, useful to wear on your face during sand storms, makeshift gaiters when the trail is overgrown, handy if you are low on funds and decide to rob a convenience store.

 - Hiking Poles: Can be used to hold up many lightweight tents and tarps.
 Very helpful when crossing fast flowing rivers (see River Crossings in HEALTH & SAFETY).
 Also handy for protection in Third World countries when you find yourself surrounded by a pack of potentially rabid dogs.